radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ![An image showing ](Media/Image3.22.jpg)

-Figure 3.22: RDN Name and Value when Building a Virtual View
+RDN Name and Value when Building a Virtual View

 ### Removing Objects, Attributes or Relationships from the Schema